-Unless you have enough cash available to purchase a new automobile outright, there are advantages and disadvantages to both choices and after you’ve considered your financial position, your decision should be easier than you think.
+Unless you have enough cash available to purchase a new automobile outright, both choices have pros and cons.
+After you’ve considered your financial position, your decision should be easier than you think.

-When searching for a new vehicle, you first should do your due diligence in looking for a deal online. eBay offers an excellent opportunity to buy new and used cars at a good price, and there are literally thousands of sites that can help you put a retail price on the automobile you are looking for.
+When searching for a new vehicle, you first should do your due diligence in looking for a deal online. eBay offers an excellent opportunity to buy new and used cars at a good price.
+Aside from that, there are literally thousands of sites that can help you put a retail price on the automobile you are looking for.

-Is leasing a car cheaper in the short term, but more expensive in the long term?
+Is leasing a car cheaper in the short-term, but more expensive in the long-term?
 Does financing a new car affect your credit score negatively?
-Both very valid questions that I hope to explain below.
+These are both very valid questions I hope to explain below.

-Leasing is still a very popular method of obtaining a new car or truck for consumers, and you might notice just as many commercials devoted to leasing as there are for buying new automobiles.
+Leasing is still a popular way to get into a new vehicle.
+You might notice just as many commercials devoted to leasing as there are for buying new automobiles.

 - You Drive in Style — Leasing a car every three years means you are always driving what’s new.
 Never having to ride in a clunker keeps you in the cool crowd.